pyswmm/swmmio/README.md

 import swmm_compare as scomp

 ```
-Intantiate some model objects by pointing SWMMIO to a directory containing a model's .inp and .rpt files:
+Instantiate  some model objects by pointing SWMMIO to a directory containing a model's .inp and .rpt files:
 ```
 model_a = swmmio.model('/directory containing .inp and .rpt files')
 model_b = swmmio.model('/other directory containing .inp and .rpt files')